aprettyloner/Object-Detection-on-Thermal-Images/README.md

 - Object Classification in Thermal Images using Convolutional Neural Networks for Search and Rescue Missions with Unmanned Aerial Systems.

-- Defense and Aerospace: Detecting IDEs in live combat war zones.
+- Defense and Aerospace: Detecting IDEs in live combat war zones.\

+- Autonmous Cars or Drones.